ke9000/GH2WP/README.md

 # GH2WP
-GitHub to Wordpress And GithubActions Test
+GitHub to Wordpress And GithubActions Test2